wethod/learning-center-source/content/group-revenues/index.md

 {{< img-center src="/uploads/revenues-by-client.png">}}

 {{< note title="Note" >}}
-**Data in this section use a daily cash to keep things fast.
+**Data in this section use a daily cache to keep things fast.
 If you need something more updated please use the "Refresh data" button.**
 {{< /note >}}